Some definitions related to IPE and IPC:

 Source: World Health Organization (2010): Framework for Action on Interprofessional Education & collaborative Practice

-- Works to improve the Quality of Care
+- Work to improve the Quality of Care

 No one profession, working in isolation, has the expertise to respond adequately and effectively to the complexity of many service users' needs and so to ensure that care is safe, seamless and holistic to the highest possible standard.

-- Focuses on the needs of service users and caregivers
+- Focus on the needs of service users and caregivers

-IPE puts the interests of service users and caregivers at the centre of learning and practice.
+IPE and IPC put the interests of service users and caregivers at the centre of learning and practice.

-- Involves service users and caregivers More than that, it invites service users and caregivers to be active participants in planning, delivering, assessing and evaluating IPE, participation that helps to ensure that services meet the needs of those for whom they are designed.
+- Involve service users and caregivers More than that, it invites service users and caregivers to be active participants in planning, delivering, assessing and evaluating IPE and IPC, participation that helps to ensure that services meet the needs of those for whom they are designed.

-- Encourages professions to learn with, from and about each other IPE is more than common learning, valuable though that is to introduce shared concepts, skills, language and perspectives that establish common ground for interprofessional practice.
-It is also comparative, collaborative and interactive, a test-bed for interprofessional practice, taking into account respective roles and responsibilities, skills and knowledge, powers and duties, value systems and codes of conduct, opportunities and constraints.
-This cultivates mutual trust and respect, acknowledging differences, dispelling prejudice and rivalry and confronting misconceptions and stereotypes.
+- Encourage professions to learn with, from and about each other interprofessional education and collaboration are comparative and interactive, taking into account respective roles and responsibilities, skills and knowledge, powers and duties, value systems and codes of conduct, opportunities and constraints.
+They cultivate mutual trust and respect, acknowledging differences, dispelling prejudice and rivalry and confronting misconceptions and stereotypes.

-- Respects the integrity and contribution of each profession IPE is grounded in mutual respect.
+- Respect the integrity and contribution of each profession IPE and IPC is grounded in mutual respect.
 Participants, whatever the differences in their status in the workplace, are equal as learners.
 They celebrate and utilise the distinctive experience and expertise that participants bring from their respective professional fields.

-- Enhances practice within professions Each profession gains a deeper understanding of its own practice and how it can complement and reinforce that of others.
-This is endorsed where the IPE carries credit towards professional awards and counts towards career progression.
+- Enhance practice within professions.
+Each profession gains a deeper understanding of its own practice and how it can complement and reinforce that of others.

-- Increases professional satisfaction IPE cultivates collaborative practice where mutual support eases occupational stress, either by setting limits on the demands made on any one profession or by ensuring that cross-professional support and guidance are provided if and when added responsibilities are shouldered.
+- Increase professional satisfaction IPE and IPC cultivate collaborative practice where mutual support eases occupational stress, either by setting limits on the demands made on any one profession or by ensuring that cross-professional support and guidance are provided if and when added responsibilities are shouldered.